Scott-Zeta/dotNetPlayground/ContosoPizza_Razor/README.md

 <partial name="_ValidationScriptsPartial" />
 ```

 Insert another cshtml file into the current page.
-Can use both for JS logic or Dom layout.
-Similar to the React reusable components.
+Better to use it for JS shared between files.

 - **Label Tag Helper**: